 reservation-add allows for the insertion of a new host.
 It takes a set of arguments that vary depending on the nature of the host reservation.
 Any parameters allowed in the configuration file that pertain to host reservation are permitted here.
-For details regarding IPv4 reservations, see Host Reservation in DHCPv4; for IPv6 reservations, see Host Reservation in DHCPv4; for IPv6 reservation, or the id of the subnet to which the reservation should be added.
+For details regarding IPv4 reservations, see Host Reservation in DHCPv4; for IPv6 reservations, see Host Reservation in DHCPv6.
+The subnet-id is mandatory.
+Use a value of zero (0) to add a global reservation, or the id of the subnet to which the reservation should be added.
 An example command can be as simple as:

 '''

+{

 "command": "reservation-add",

 "arguments": {

 "reservation": {

 "subnet-id": 1,

-"hw-address": "1a:1b:1c:1d:1e:1f",
+"hw-address": "la:lb:lc:ld:le:lf",

 "ip-address": "192.0.2.202"

+}

 }

 }

 '''